ItsZiling/Notes/CMSC250/content/Propositional-logic.md

+> [!TIP]
->[!TIP] Example of Statement
+> Example of Statement
->- 6 < 4
+> - 6 < 4
 >	- This would be `false`.
 6 is not less than 4
->- There exists some integer x such that x > 2
+> - There exists some integer x such that x > 2
 >	- This would be `true`.
 There does exist some integer (labeled x) that is greater than 2
+>
->> A statement can also involve the future tense so if a statement is:
+> Statements can also involve the future tense so if a statement is:
->> - Tommy will get an A in his next exam.
+> - Tommy will get an A in his next exam.
->> 	- This is a statement, we just don't know if it's `true` or `false` yet.
+>   - This is a statement, we just don't know if it's `true` or `false` yet.

->[!note]
+> [!NOTE]
->If the sentence contains any "ambiguous" words such as "she, he, they or them", they are not statement.
+> If the sentence contains any "ambiguous" words such as "she, he, they or them", they are not statement.
 The words must be specific.
->>[!example]
->> - She lives at 1234 Main Street
+> - She lives at 1234 Main Street
->> > This is not a statement.
+>   - This is not a statement.
 The word "she" is effectively treated like a free variable or unbound variable ***X***.
 This means that "she" is too vague and can be applied to any female.
 You would need to specify who "she" is for it to be considered a statement.

+> Also Note:
 >
-> Also Note:
->- Opinions are not statements
+> - Opinions are not statements
->> Chocolate ice cream is the best flavored ice cream
+>   - Chocolate ice cream is the best flavored ice cream
->> >This is objectively false by the way.
+>> This is objectively false by the way.
 Still an opinion.
+>
->- Questions are not statements
+> - Questions are not statements
->>What is the weather today?
+>   - What is the weather today?
->>>Try assigning a `true` or  `false` value to this one.
+>> Try assigning a `true` or  `false` value to this one.
 You'll find its not possible.
+>
->- Commands are not statements
+> - Commands are not statements
->> Hey go close that door now!
+>   - Hey go close that door now!
->> >Once again, Try assigning a `true` or `false` value to this one.
+>> Once again, Try assigning a `true` or `false` value to this one.

 ## Logical Connectivity